 Even without hope, chid her and said she lived, who fought, who do not give in now that he was so close (to what?), Who followed only one more day, she lived one day at a time.

-She told me she had been living one day at a time long ago, and after that he lived an hour each time, now counted the minutes ...
+She told me that she had been living one day at a time for a long time, and after that she lived one hour at a time, now counting the minutes…

-I stayed with her as much as I could, but had to leave.
-It was a Friday, and life called me out there charging me obligations and commitments ...
+I stayed with her as long as I could, but I had to leave.
+It was a Friday, and life was calling me out, demanding obligations and commitments…

 When I said I was leaving, she hugged me and thanked: